Law, Public Safety, and Security

 - Students learn on state-of-the-art simulation equipment.

-- Work-based learning opportunities provide real-world experiences (clinical and field experience for EMS programs, internships for Criminal Justice-Studies, Fire Protection Technician, and Court Reporting).
+- Work-based learning opportunities provide real-world experiences (clinical and field experience for EMS programs, internships for Criminal Justice-Corrections & Community Advocacy, Criminal Justice-Studies, Fire Service Certification).

 - Students have the opportunity to earn industry-recognized credentials.